 Course leader Miss S Mackenzie-Smith

-Our intent is to develop environmentally conscious citizens of our school community
+Our vision is to develop environmentally conscious citizens of our school community

 - have the skills to analyse the environmental issues around them